-We are accreting redeemable non-controlling interest to its redemption value from the date of issuance to the earliest redemption date, August 29, 2012, using the interest method.
-Changes in redemption value are considered a change in accounting estimate.
-We follow the two class method of computing earnings per share.
-We treat only the portion of the periodic adjustment to the redeemable non-controlling interest carrying amount that reflects a redemption in excess of fair value as being akin to an actual dividend.
+We have accreted the redeemable non-controlling interest to its redemption value from the date of issuance to the redemption date using the interest method.
+Changes in redemption value were considered a change in accounting estimate.
+We followed the two class method of computing earnings per share.
+We treated only the portion of the periodic adjustment to the redeemable non-controlling interest carrying amount that reflects a redemption in excess of fair value as being akin to an actual dividend.
+We exercised our call option effective September 30, 2012 and acquired the remaining 20% membership interests in the subsidiaries for \$1.7 million.
+We reclassed the call option payable to accounts payable and other accrued expenses on our Consolidated Balance Sheet at fair value of \$1.7 million as of September 30, 2012, which was paid during the fourth quarter of 2012.

-Activity related to non-controlling interest for the years ended December 31, 2011 and 2010 is as follows (in thousands):
+Activity related to non-controlling interest for the years ended December 31, 2012 and 2011 is as follows (in thousands):

-2011 2010

-Beginning balance Accretion of redeemable non-controlling interest Net income attributable to non-controlling interest Distribution to non-controlling interest \$ 1,360 31 58 (165) \$ 1,124 275 105 (144)

-Ending balance \$ 1,284 \$ 1,360
+2 012 2011 Beginning balance \$ 1,284 \$ 1,360 Accretion of redeemable non-controlling interest 392 31 Net income attributable to non-controlling interest 324 58 Distribution to non-controlling interest (281) (165) Redemption of non-controlling interest ( (1,700) - Other (19) - Ending balance \$ - \$ 1,284